uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 | 1       1       0     | 1       0         |
 | 1       1       1     | 1       1         |

 With four of this FA module a 4-bit ripple-carry will be made connecting the carry out of each module to the carry-in of the next one.
-The uotput will be four bits plus the carry-out.
+The output is a 4-bit sum plus a carry-out.

 *Figure 3.2 — 4-bit adder (ripple-carry) Design*